Kerbalism/Kerbalism/README.md

 ### FAQs

+  - ***At high timewarp, resource rates seem wrong and/or kerbals die unexpectedly***

+    The resource simulation used is coherent irregardless of timewarp speed and resource capacity.
+    That remain the case as long as your resource producers/consumers have been written by me, or in any case hacked by me.
+Therefore, the moment you start using producers/consumers not included in the following list, you are on your own.
+Here are the things guaranteed to work at arbitrarily high timewarp speed and arbitrarily low resource capacity:

+    - the modules provided by this mod
+    - the third-party modules emulated in unloaded vessels
+    - the stock solar panel

+  - ***I think to have found a bug, and I have 100 mods installed***

+    Go away.

-  - ***I found a bug***
+  - ***I think to have found a bug, and I have just a few mods installed***

-    First demonstrate that the bug doesn't exist without Kerbalism installed.
-Then reproduce the bug consistently.
-    Finally, by all means, inform me about it by raising an issue on github or post on the thread on KSP forums.
-    Include all necessary information in the report.
+    Try to reproduce the bug consistently, then provide me with a savegame that demonstrate the issue.
+    Include log files, screenshots, and reproduction steps.
+Post the report here, or raise an issue on github.

-  - ***I am a part author.
-How can I add support for Kerbalism?***
+  - ***I want to add support for this to my parts***

-    You simply add the appropriate modules to your parts.
-Check the wiki for the module specifications.
+    Add the appropriate modules to your parts.
+Check the wiki on github for the module specifications.

-  - ***I am a mod author.
-How can I interact with Kerbalism?***
+  - ***I want to interact with this mod in code***

-    Have a look at System/API.cs source code on the github.
-Raise an issue to request more functions there.
+    Have a look at System/API.cs source code on github.
+Raise an issue to request more functions.

 ### REQUIREMENTS